jjgoings/cq_realtime/README.md

   pip install cvxpy
 ```

 To use, open the `cq_realtipme.py` file.
 Edit the option `doCS` at the bottom so that `doCS = True`.
-This will do the compressed sensing technique when you runt `cq_realtime`.
+This will do the compressed sensing technique when you run `cq_realtime`.
 Feel free to play around with the defaults.
 The CS function is found in `cs.py`.

+The default is to do a Basis Pursuit Denoising (BPDN) problem with a noise value of 1e-7, and a frequency space augmentation of 5 times the size of your time series.
+Time series are pruned to first 1000 samples.

-Here is what you get when you do the CS technique on the first 1000 samples of the `h2o_RealTime` datasets.
+Here is an example of what you get when you do the CS technique on the first 1000 samples of the `h2o_RealTime` datasets.
 On my machine it took around 30s to compute.
 On older machines this default setting may take upwards of a few minutes.

 ![h2o CS absorption spectra](h2o_cs.png)